-Knowing the signs of heat illness and the situations that put people at risk are key steps in preventing adverse medical events.
+Knowing the signs of heat illness and the situations that put people at risk are key steps in providing a safe workplace and preventing adverse medical events.

 Moderate symptoms of heat illness, also known as heat exhaustion, are more concerning because the body does not have enough water to work as it should.
 This may be due to consuming an insufficient amount of water or losing too much fluid through sweating.
 The insufficient amount of water in the body leads to an imbalance of electrolytes.
 Electrolytes are essential minerals— such as sodium, potassium, and calcium— that help the organs in the body function properly.
-A person suffering from heat exhaustion may look, unlike their normal self.
-The following symptoms are an indication of a serious underlying problem:
+A person suffering from heat exhaustion may look unlike their normal self.

 - Muscle cramping lasting longer than one hour